Kendalor/mmcContainer/README.md

 * `-d` : Detached Mode, so container starts as a daemon
 * `-p` : The Port 22229 of the Host is forwarded to the 25565 Container Port
-* `-v` : The dir /home/myName/ftbServer dir is linked to Server dir in Container, **IMPORANT** to update the Server
+* `-v` : The dir /home/myName/ftbServer dir is linked to server dir in Container, **IMPORANT** to update the Server
-* `-e PACK_URL` : This defines the Pack which is run in the container, only works with FTB Packs Currently
+* `-e PACK_URL` : This defines the ModPack which is run in the container, only works with FTB Packs Currently
 * `--name` : Name of the running Container, easier to use as a random assigned string
 * `Kendalor/mmc_ftb:latest` : Reference to the Image used to run the Container